exaspace/async-log4j-jdbc/README.md

 If you leave the database offline long enough for the queue to fill up, you'll see error messages being reported that new messages are now being discarded.
 Again, once the database is restarted, the appenender will connect again and write its queue to the database as quickly as possible.

-When you are finished with the demo, just run `docker-compose down`.
+When you are finished with the demo, just run `docker compose down -v`.

 #### Running the demo without Docker: